ENERGY BALANCE &

 Current Research Studies

-Our current study deals with Dietary Approaches for Cardiovascular Health.
+One of our current studies involves Dietary Approaches for Cardiovascular Health.
 Click to learn more about this study.

-Interested in participating in a Energy Balance and Nutrition Lab study?
+Interested in participating in an Energy Balance and Nutrition Lab study?

 Jillian Trabulsi, PhD, RD